futianfan/clinical-trial-outcome-prediction/README.md

 - `benchmark`: `tutorial_benchmark.ipynb` describes some key components of the data curation process.
-- `HINT`: `learn_phaseI.ipynb` is a tutorial to learn and evaluate HINT step by step.
+- `HINT`: `tutorial_HINT.ipynb` is a tutorial to learn and evaluate HINT step by step.

 ## Contact